OpenTermsArchive/docs/content/_index.en.md

       "sendWarnings": "Boolean.
 Set to true to also send email in case of warning", }
   },
-  "tracker": { // Tracking mechanism to create GitHub issues when terms content is inaccessible
+  "reporter": { // Reporter mechanism to create GitHub issues when terms content is inaccessible
     "githubIssues": {
-      "repository": "GitHub repository where to create isssues", "label": {
+      "repositories": {
-        "name": "Label to attach to bot-created issues.
-This specific label will be created automatically in the target repository", "color": "The hexadecimal color code for the label, without the leading #", "description": "A short description of the label" }
+        "declarations": "GitHub repository where to create issues; expected format: <owner>/<repository>", "versions": "GitHub repository of versions associated with the declarations; expected format: <owner>/<repository>", "snapshots": "GitHub repository of snapshots associated with the declarations; expected format: <owner>/<repository>" }
     }
   },